 Step 1: Earn a Bachelor's Degree

 Becoming a certified ESL teacher in Massachusetts begins where all other licensure programs do: with an approved, accredited teacher preparation program.
-Teachers will need to pursue a degree in a field they would like to teach, whether English, mathematics, or something else entirely.
-While at the school learning about their content area and basic educational principles, students will complete a Sheltered English Immersion (SEI) endorsement course to prepare them for general ESL teaching.
+Teachers will need to pursue a degree in ESL.
+While at the school learning about their content area and basic educational principles, students will complete a Sheltered English Immersion (SEI) endorsement course to prepare them for teaching.
 A more specific ESL license will be added later.
-All programs will be slightly different depending on the content area or grade level range, but will include student teaching and education-related classes like:
+They will take classes like linguistics, literacy and literature as well as a student teaching component.
+All programs will be slightly different depending on the content area or grade level range, but will include education-related classes like:

 - Introduction to Special Education